autioch/movie-list/readme.md

 Deployed application will make 2 requests, for `data/schema.json` and `data/items.json`.
 See `Content` section of this readme.

+# Support
+Tested in latest Chrome, Firefox, Edge and Safari.

 # Usage

 ## Standalone application